WhatLibrarian/jekyll-now/Projects/ww2.md

 Embedded in each library, archive, or department, Copyright First Responders will develop information expertise, create a collaborative network of support among their peers involved with copyright issues, both locally and across the library, and serve as a resource for the Harvard community by answering copyright questions and sharing critical knowledge.

 ___

+Image above used with Creative Commons license.
+Original image can be found, here.